 - A week’s pay is calculated in accordance with the definition of a working week in the Employment Rights Act 1996 which says that a ‘working week’ includes overtime only if this is contractual, i.e. it is specified in your employment contract.

-- If your overtime is not specified in the contract it is not counted.
-However, in 2013, there are signs that this may change – see more details in our new Guide ‘How to Avoid Confusion When Calculating Holiday Pay‘ and our new post at the end of 2014, after the Employment Appeals Tribunal decided on 3 cases they heard in summer 2014.
+- Overtime is complicated – in the past If your overtime was not specified in the contract it was not counted.
+However, in 2013/14, this has changed (subject to appeals) – see more details in our new Guide ‘How to Avoid Confusion When Calculating Holiday Pay‘.

 - If you work with fixed hours and pay then the amount due for a weeks pay is the normal pay you receive for a weeks work.

-- If you work with variable hours and pay (e.g. bonus, commission) then a weeks pay equals the average hourly rate over the preceeding 12 weeks of pay multiplied by your normal working hours (but see ‘how to avoid confusion’ articles above as things are changing in 2014).
+- If you work with variable hours and pay (e.g. bonus, commission) then a weeks pay equals the average hourly rate over the preceeding 12 weeks of pay multiplied by your normal working hours (but see ‘how to avoid confusion’ article above as things are changing with regard to commission payments in 2014/15).

 - If you work shifts a weeks pay equals your average weekly hours over the preceeding 12 weeks of pay at your average hourly rate.